-- 1. Ensure that the location, scale and design of WECS within Joyfield Township are protective of public health, safety, welfare, and individual's use and quiet and peaceful enjoyment of their properties to maintain the current quality of life; - 2.
+- Ensure that the location, scale and design of WECS within Joyfield Township are protective of public health, safety, welfare, and individual's use and quiet and peaceful enjoyment of their properties to maintain the current quality of life; - 2.
 Protect all areas of Joyfield Township and Joyfield Township's natural resources from potential adverse impacts of WECS, including adverse visual, wildlife, avian, bat, and environmental impacts;

-- 348 3.
-Avoid potential damage to adjacent property from hazards associated with and/or failure of wind energy conversion systems; - 4.
-Ensure the compatibility of adjacent land uses; - Protect property values; - 6.
-Protect aesthetics, scenic views and viewsheds, and tourism based economy; - 7.
-Protect sensitive receptors and wildlife habitat; - 8.
-Define regulatory requirements and procedures for; - a.
-Permit application and review - b.
-Monitoring and compliance - c.
+348 3.
+Avoid potential damage to adjacent property from hazards associated with and/or 349 failure of wind energy conversion systems; 350 4.
+Ensure the compatibility of adjacent land uses; 351 5.
+Protect property values; 352 6.
+Protect aesthetics, scenic views and viewsheds, and tourism based economy; 353 7.
+Protect sensitive receptors and wildlife habitat;

+- 7. Protect sensitive receptors and wildlife habitat;

+- 8. Define regulatory requirements and procedures for;

+- a.
+Permit application and review

+- b.
+Monitoring and compliance

+- c.
 Revocation and/or decommissioning